Over the last few decades, the United States has witnessed a profound reorganization of mental health around the awareness of trauma.

-At the same time, the United States faces a severe shortage of providers.
-The Kaiser Family Foundation reports that more than 150 million people live in federally designated mental health shortage areas.
-Demand for mental health services continues to rise, while enrollment in counseling degrees continues to shrink.
+Demand for mental health services continues to rise, while enrollment in counseling programs shrinks.
 Millions of Americans have turned to coaching or other unregulated paths, but there are no viable routes into integrative mental health.
 This is creating a growing national emergency.

 The Integrative Therapists Association was created to address the shortage of mental health practitioners.
 We serve as a governing body for integrative mental health practitioners, setting clear educational standards, a defined scope of practice, and a strong ethical framework outside the diagnosis and treatment model.